Sampling in Software Engineering Research: A Critical Review and Guidelines: Sampling: A Primer

-Selecting sites and data sources is a kind of sampling.
-When a researcher selects a site because they consider it to possess an interesting property, that is purposive sampling.
-When a researcher interviews whoever will speak on a subject of interest, that is convenience sampling.
+In our view, selecting sites and data sources is a kind of sampling.
+Selecting a site because it possesses an interesting property is purposive sampling.
+Interviewing whoever will speak on a subject of interest is convenience sampling.

 As fledgling concepts or theories begin to emerge, however, the researcher may use them to decide what to focus on next.
-In the grounded theory literature, \textit{theoretical sampling} refers to selecting items to study based on an emerging theory \citep{draucker2007theoretical}.
+In the grounded theory literature, \textit{theoretical sampling} refers to selecting items to study based on an emerging theory \cite[e.g.][]{breckenridge2009demystifying,draucker2007theoretical}.
 For example, suppose the researcher from our running example begins generating a theory of developer morale, which includes a preliminary category ``interpersonal conflict.''
-The researcher might purposively sample peer code reviews with many back-and-forth interactions, because these reviews might contain evidence of interpersonal conflict.
+Selecting peer code reviews with many back-and-forth interactions, because they might contain evidence of interpersonal conflict, would be theoretical sampling.